 Begin wrapping the fabric around the wreath.
 Secure the fabric with hot glue as you go.
 Start and end the fabric pieces on the back side of the wreath.

 Now it was time to decorate the wreath.
-I started by creating felt and fabric flowers.
-I will share a tutorial for how to make these next week!
+Start by creating felt and fabric flowers.
 I adhered them to the right side of the wreath with hot glue.

 - Chalkboard Paint, Black

 - Elmer’s Painters Paint Marker

 I created a little chalkboard apple to be able to write the kid’s grades each year.